 Or, a shorter track, just the 5 days, climbing Mt Richmond after a long time contemplating the prospect.

 Tramping is a great way to experience the New Zealand landscape.
 Sure you can rip through the Great Walks but, maybe, that can wait until you turn 70.
-If you are keen to really experience the New Zealand backcountry, to have a trip to remember the rest of your life, you can get off the Great Walks, ie, overcrowded trails, into the lesser travelled parts that still have a decent level of amenity.
-More of a challenge.
+If you are keen to really experience the New Zealand backcountry, to have a trip to remember the rest of your life, you can get off the Great Walks, ie, overcrowded and manicured trails, into the lesser travelled parts that still have a decent level of amenity.
+More of a challenge, both physically and mentally.

 In an island as big as the South Island there are plenty of tracks to explore that hack through massively scenic territory and have the benefit of plenty of solitude.